scuzzydude/asimov/asimov.md

 [If you could evaluate the real human value an NBA team can provide to its fanbase, this includes the real revenue from existing operations, as well as all .
 It's still billionaire gamesmanship, it would take a lot of investment to get voting control of NBA franchise through scoot, but you share it with a fanbase and your responsibility as wealthy individual is put to test.
 The real investment could be ticket affordability for your fanbase and independence from public subsidies.]{.mark}

 For some billionaires, at least.
-Ballmer, best stick to property-based investment scheme, seems like your man either needs a grumpy old man yelling at him, or the spirit of Toronto radio to unleash his inner G.[^46]
+Ballmer, best stick to property-based investment scheme, seems like your man either needs a grumpy old man yelling at him, or the spirit of Toronto radio to unleash his inner G.[^45]

 This is essentially the ownership model of the Green Bay Packer's -- without the ownership, just the responsibility.
 The Packers operate as a non-profit, so it is not really an investment either.
 With scoot, a pledge would be able to extract the full genius value of a team and pass that along to the next generation of fans.

 The value of a team is much greater than that value of the business.
 It is a uniting force that crosses cultures and borders and language and generations.
 Teams, or at least the good ones, have more value as a global public good than as private businesses.
 With Scoot, responsibility for a public good can become a liquid measure of wealth.
-A Scoot that's value could multiply exponentially with just an inspirational dream from a boy or a girl from anywhere in the world.
+A Scoot's value could multiply exponentially with just an inspirational dream from a boy or a girl from anywhere in the world.
 It's been done.
 Proven system that works.
 It can even work in Dallas -- if you give them the exact blueprint.

 Put a real human value on that.
 With this system, you can.
 See [Appendix D](#appendix-d-scoot-of-team) for a way to implement this.